 The SEC declared the Registration Statement effective on June 4, 2012, and the Offering commenced shortly thereafter.
-As of December 31, 2012, the Company had raised approximately \$1.4 million, including approximately \$5,800 in proceeds from the Company's distribution reinvestment plan.
+The Company filed a post-effective amendment on March 28, 2013 for purposes of updating the Registration Statement under Section 10(a)(3) of the Securities Act of 1933, as amended, which the SEC declared effective on May 14, 2013.
+As of December 31, 2013, the Company had raised approximately \$42.1 million, including proceeds from the distribution reinvestment plan of approximately \$435,000.
 See Item 5 "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities - Use of Proceeds from Registered Securities" for current information on the progress of our Offering.